superstreamlabs/memphis.js/README.md

 ### Delay and resend the message after a given duration

-Delay the message and tell Memphis server to re-send the same message again to the same consumer group after the given duration
+Delay the message and tell Memphis server to re-send the same message again to the same consumer group.
+A message can only be delayed `Consumer.maxMsgDeliveries` number of times.

 ```js
 message.delay(delayInMilliseconds);